Establishing an open source policy: The first step to legal protection

 Question 4/5 — Do you deliver software to external customers/suppliers?

-Sample answer:doesn't exist(Operates only our own SaaS services)
+Sample answer: No (we operate only our own SaaS service)

 |---|---|